Resources for New Faculty - Miscellaneous Information

 Are there any rules about grading?

 As with most things at Mac, the grading scheme in a class is at the discretion of the instructor.
 However, Macalester does suffer quite badly from grade inflation, so a scheme that provides some reasonable grade spread is desirable.
-See sample syllabi for some examples of grading schemes.

 In addition to fulfilling major and graduation requirements, pre-professional students must fulfill the entrance requirements for law, medical or other schools.
 Thus, we have pre-professional advisors on campus who can help these students plan their academic and extracurricular work.
 Students should visit these faculty as early as possible in their academic careers.
 For pre-health professions, students should see Lin Aanonsen, Mary Montgomery, or Becky Hoye.
 For pre-law, students should see Martin Gunderson, Terry Boychuk, or Eric Larson.